 How to protect yourself from ransomware

-- Follow the steps in the ACSC’s Ransomware Prevention and Protection Guide.
+- Follow the steps in the ASD's ACSC’s Ransomware Prevention and Protection Guide.

 Government, large organisations and critical infrastructure:

 - The disruption of critical infrastructure puts access to essential services at risk.